 2. Tally up How Much You Usually Spend on Gifts

 This can sometimes be an eye-opener, but you have to do it.
 Please do your best to go through your bank statements or receipts from the past year and organize them into categories based on what you listed in step 1.
 This is a time to add any more people to your gifting list that you might have forgotten!
 Then calculate how much money you spent on gifts.

 If you don’t have actual information, do your best to guesstimate rough amounts.
 It’s not as accurate, but it will still help you get a general idea of how to set your budget categories up later.

 A note on non-gifts as gifts.
 Many families, especially parents, will give gifts for holidays that are not really gifts at all.
-A great example of this are clothes, toiletries, and other personal care items that otherwise would still be necessary.
-Consider moving these costs to their appropriate household budget category, or at least keep them in mind when setting your gift giving budget.
+A great example of this is clothes, toiletries, and other personal care items that otherwise would still be necessary.
+Consider moving these costs to their appropriate household budget category, or at least keep them in mind when setting your gift-giving budget.

-It might be stressful, but you have to look critically at your spending.
+It might be stressful, but you must consider your spending.
 Does it line up with the amount of money your budget allows for giving gifts?
 If it does, you’re doing great, and this is going to be really easy.
 But for most people, it probably doesn’t align with what you should (or at least think you should) be spending on gifts.